rafaelmuto/instachan/README.md

 The premisses are as follow:
 1) It is free! to use and mod, but if you do so pls mention me ;)
 2) It's a one file does it all project.... it's not meant to be fast or efficient, it's meant as a joke!
-3) I do not take responsibility for any damage this peace os software may cause to you or to your system... you've been warned! o___o
+3) I do not take responsibility for any damage this peace of software may cause to you or to your system... you've been warned! o___o
-4) This is not a serious board and it's meat as a quick and cheap way to setup a chan in your server.
+4) This is not a serious board and it's meant as a quick and cheap way to setup a chan in your server.
 5) This is just a study for a one file image board BBS using PHP and JSON.

 Just upload this file to a php able server and watch it burn! ʕ￫ᴥ￩ʔ